tektrip-biggles/DevBlog/index.md

 ---
-title: Welcome to my blog
+title: R&R DevBlog
 ---

+# New Blog!

+Welcome to the development blog for Rockets & Research, my upcoming game about orbital mechanics made in [Godot](http://godotengine.org/).
+Here I'll be documenting the game's development process, learning about Godot and generally writing about the trials and tribulations of solo indie game development!